What is a storage heater?

 Storage heater costs

-Depending on which model and brand you choose, storage heaters can vary considerably in cost with a basic model likely to cost between £150 and £200.
+Depending on which model and brand you choose, they can vary considerably in cost with a basic model likely to cost between £150 and £200.
 The most efficient storage heaters will be more expensive than this but will cost less to run and therefore save money in the long run. *1

 According to figures from the Green Age, a 2kW high-performance storage heater would have a running cost of approximately 13p per hour, when charging on a lower rate tariff. *2